funcompbio/practical1/practical1.md

 To check whether we have successfully created a directory called `practical1` we can use the command `ls` and verify whether among the listed files we can find the name `practical1`.
-The output of `ls` consists of the names of every file in your current PWD.
+The output of `ls` consists of the names of every file in your current CWD.
 It may useful to distinguish between regular files and directories, you can do that in different ways, one of them using the option `-F`:

 ```